There is no expiration date on weight loss. At least, that’s what the experts over at SparkPeople believe.

 All Foods Allowed

-Those who follow the SparkPeople diet plan don’t have to worry about what’s off-limits in the grocery store aisles.
+Those who follow the SparkPeople diet plan don’t have to worry about what’s off-limits in the grocery store aisles because all foods are allowed.

 All Kinds of Exercise

 Performing the same type of exercise over and over does not produce results, especially when it comes to losing weight.
-The SparkPeople diet recommends regular exercise involving cardio, strength, and flexibility training.
+The SparkPeople workouts include regular exercise such as cardio, strength, and flexibility training.

 Fruits and Vegetables